 For instance, if your startup is focused on promoting a healthy lifestyle, you may want to collaborate with fitness influencers who regularly share workout routines, healthy recipes, and wellness tips.
 By partnering with influencers who align with your brand, you can establish a more authentic connection with your target audience.

-Additionally, consider collaborating with micro-influencers.
-These influencers may have a smaller following but tend to have a highly engaged audience within a specific niche.
-Partnering with micro-influencers can result in more meaningful connections with your target audience.
+Additionally, consider collaborating with micro-influencers and nano-influencers.
+These creators may have a smaller following but tend to have a highly engaged audience within a specific niche.
+Partnering with nano- and micro-influencers can result in more meaningful connections with your target audience at a fraction of the cost of macro-influencer campaigns.

 For example, if your startup specializes in sustainable fashion, you could partner with a micro-influencer who is passionate about ethical fashion and has a dedicated following of eco-conscious consumers.
 While their follower count may be smaller compared to macro-influencers, their audience is likely to be more receptive to your brand's message.